 A* implementation for XNA

 I have recently been playing around with the XNA framework to get a grasp at how to develop games for the XBOX 360.
-It is great fun, but quite different from the kind of development that I usually do.
+It is great fun, but quite different from the development I usually do.
+So far, I have a game engine foundation, which lets me create generate missions from image/text file tuples, where the image determines the mission’s board and the text file describes the mission, emenies, goals etc.

 When my game engine imports a mission map image, it generates a grid of walkable and unwalkable tiles, of which the board consists.
 I will write more about these tiles and how to handle them in a future blog post.